tsunamishadow/bonusheroes/battlepass.md

   Earn 5000 Trivia Points - 500
   Earn 10000 Trivia Points - 1000

   While queuing for a game you can play a Trivia game on the home screen.
 You get 100 Trivia Points for each question answered correctly, with a small bonus if the question was difficult.
 If you want to grind this I suggest trying to queue Captains Draft only on the India server, as no one ever plays CD there.
+You get 100 Trivia points for each question you get correct, and a bonus (equal to 1 point for each % under 50%) if the question was difficult.

   Gift a friend a Battle Pass and have them unwrap it - 2000